 In 1890, Benjamin at age 47 and his wife's cousin Nessly Younkin together signed an affidavit for another Younkin cousin by marriage, Civil War veteran Freeman Nichola, in support of the man's quest to secure a Civil War pension.
 They wrote that "We have known Freeman Nichola for at least twenty and thirty-five years [respectively] and do not believe that Lumbago and Disease of the Lungs was caused by any viciious Habits of Drinking to excess or overindulgence in anything..."

 Benjamin survived for a decade as a widower.
 He endured the untimely death of his married daughter Annie Umbel in 1917, and took in her son Scott Kreger to raise.

-He succumbed at the age of 78 on Sept.
+Benjamin suffered for a little more than five months, and then after contracting kidney disease, succumbed to the spectre of death at the age of 78 on Sept.
 9, 1922.
 Interment was beside his wife in Old Bethel Cemetery.

 ~ Daughter Rebecca Jane (Clevenger) Leer ~

 Daughter Rebecca Jane Clevenger (1873-1919) was born on Sept.
 8, 1873 in Upper Turkeyfoot.

 She was united in holy matrimony with William Austin Leer ( ? - ? ), somketimes misspelled as "Leary."